ahhyun9/qemu-arm-rpi/README.md

 ```bash
 ./qemu-arm-rpi.sh
 ```
-This will allow you to execute the script and boot up Raspberry Pi OS!
+This will allow you to execute the script and boot up Raspberry Pi OS in QEMU!